Skip to content

 • You are working on production codebases where agent reliability matters

-Windsurf’s free tier is genuinely useful.
-For developers who cannot afford $20/mo, Windsurf provides meaningful AI assistance that did not exist a year ago.
-Dismissing it entirely is unfair.
+The free tier was genuinely useful.
+For developers who could not afford $20/mo, Windsurf provided meaningful AI assistance that did not exist a year earlier.
+Check what the equivalent free allowance looks like under Devin Desktop, since that is where new users now land.

-Some developers prefer Windsurf’s simplicity.
+Some developers prefer the lighter, editor-first experience.
 Not everyone needs parallel agents, MCP servers, and CI/CD integration.
-If your workflow is focused on writing code in an editor with good AI suggestions, Windsurf delivers that well.
+If your workflow is focused on writing code in an editor with good AI suggestions, the Windsurf/Devin Desktop lineage delivers that well — just evaluate it under its current name.